 Reading Colour: a review of Toni Morrison’s “God Help The Child”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 The first book I ever from Toni Morrison was The Bluest Eye.
-It has stayed with me since I first opened its pages and it still has a special place in my … Continue reading
+It has stayed with me since I first opened its pages and it still has a special place in my heart when it comes to exceptional writing.
+Reading Morrison’s works, it is not hard to see why she has won countless awards.
+I … Continue reading